WebAssembly/wasi-io/imports.md

 </ul>
 <h4><a name="method_input_stream.read"><code>[method]input-stream.read: func</code></a></h4>
 <p>Perform a non-blocking read from the stream.</p>
-<p>This function returns a list of bytes containing the data that was
+<p>This function returns a list of bytes containing the read data,
-read, along with a <code>stream-status</code> which, indicates whether further reads are expected to produce data.
-The returned list will contain up to
+when successful.
+The returned list will contain up to <code>len</code> bytes;
-<code>len</code> bytes; it may return fewer than requested, but not more.
-An
-empty list and <code>stream-status:open</code> indicates no more data is available at this time, and that the pollable given by <code>subscribe</code>
-will be ready when more data is available.</p>
+it may return fewer than requested, but not more.
+The list is empty when no bytes are available for reading at this time.
+The pollable given by <code>subscribe</code> will be ready when more bytes are available.</p>
-<p>Once a stream has reached the end, subsequent calls to <code>read</code> or
-<code>skip</code> will always report <code>stream-status:ended</code> rather than producing more
-data.</p>
+<p>This function fails with a <a href="#stream_error"><code>stream-error</code></a> when the operation
+encounters an error, giving <code>last-operation-failed</code>, or when the stream is closed, giving <code>closed</code>.</p>
-<p>When the caller gives a <code>len</code> of 0, it represents a request to read 0
+<p>When the caller gives a <code>len</code> of 0, it represents a request to
-bytes.
-This read should  always succeed and return an empty list and the current <code>stream-status</code>.</p>
+read 0 bytes.
+If the stream is still open, this call should succeed and return an empty list, or otherwise fail with <code>closed</code>.</p>
 <p>The <code>len</code> parameter is a <code>u64</code>, which could represent a list of u8 which
 is not possible to allocate in wasm32, or not desirable to allocate as as a return value by the callee.
 The callee may return a list of bytes